- For The Cupcakes:

-4. Pour in the curdled milk and beat to combine, then add the remaining flour and beat till the batter is smooth.
+4. Pour in the curdled milk and beat together, then add the remaining flour and beat till the batter is smooth.
 Divide the batter between the cake cakes.
 Slide into the oven and bake for 20-25 mins till golden, risen and springy to the touch.
 Take out of the oven, transfer the cakes to a cooling rack and leave to cool completely.

 5. While the cakes cool, make the buttercream.
 Place the soft butter in a large mixing bowl and beat till smooth and creamy.